 - 15% of parents are “in the know” about their kids’ social networking habits, and how these behaviors can lead to cyber bullying.

-- The most common virtual locations for cyber bullying are chat rooms, social networking web sites, email and Instant Me.
+- The most common virtual locations for cyber bullying are chat rooms, social networking web sites, email and Instant Messaging (IM).

 - Of the technologies used, chat rooms are currently where the most cyber bullying occurs, with various sources finding anywhere between 45% – 57% of all incidents originating there.